archway-network/cli/README.md

 accounts balances [options]        Manage the token balance of an account

-config init [options]              Initializes a config file for the current project config show [options]              Displays the config file for the current project config deployments [options]       Displays the list of deployments, allows filtering by chain, action and contract config chains use [options]        Switches the current chain in use and updates the archway-cli.json config file appropriately config chains export [options]     Exports a built-in chain registry file to {project-root}/.archway-cli/chains/{chain-id}.json config chains import [options]     Import a chain registry file and save it to {project-root}/.archway-cli/chains/{chain-id}.json config chains [options]            Chain management commands, the chain files follow the Cosmos chain registry schema
+config init [options]              Initializes a config file for the current project config show [options]              Displays the config values for the current project config deployments [options]       Displays the list of deployments, allows filtering by chain, action and contract config chains use [options]        Switches the current chain in use and updates the config file appropriately config chains import [options]     Import a chain registry file and save it to the global configuration config chain-id [options]          Query or update the 'chain-id' in the config file (local or global) config contracts-path [options]    Query or update the 'contracts-path' in the config file (local or global) config default-account [options]   Query or update the 'default-account' in the config file (local or global) config keyring-backend [options]   Query or update the 'keyring-backend' in the config file (local or global) config keyring-path [options]      Query or update the 'keyring-path' in the config file (local or global)

 contracts new [options]            Scaffolds a new Wasm smart contract from a template contracts build [options]          Builds the smart contracts optimized Wasm file along with its schemas